Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Introduction

 \section{Introduction}

 Artificial Intelligence (AI) has become a transformative wave in medical imaging, widely adopted across specialties such as radiology, oncology, and pathology~\cite{poalelungi2023advancing, rana2023machine}.
-Its effectiveness in disease detection, cancer subtype classification, and early screening~\cite{ibrahim2024pneumonia, aksu2024toward, Chowdhury2020CanAH} was particularly evident during the COVID-19 pandemic, which accelerated the development of AI-driven diagnostic tools for chest X-ray analysis~\cite{danilov2022automatic, signoroni2021bs}, highlighting AI’s value in managing large-scale health emergencies~\cite{rangarajan2021artificial}.

-In parallel, prognostic models have seen significant advancements, making use of increasingly sophisticated methods to estimate and anticipate clinical outcomes, such as disease progression and mortality~\cite{Buttia2023PrognosticMI, MultiDataset_MICCAI2024}.
-However, prognosis tasks remain more complex and less explored than diagnostic tasks, primarily due to data-related challenges such as the inherent temporal structure of the data and the limited availability of high-quality annotations or sufficiently large cohorts~\cite{adamidi2021artificialCOVID, gillman2021automated, zhang2024data}.
+Its effectiveness in disease detection, cancer subtype classification, and early screening~\cite{ibrahim2024pneumonia, aksu2024toward, Chowdhury2020CanAH} was exceptionally evident during the COVID-19 pandemic, when the development of AI-based diagnostic models for radiology were essential to address the crisis~\cite{danilov2022automatic, signoroni2021bs, rangarajan2021artificial}, underling the pivotal role of AI in managing large-scale health emergencies~\cite{rangarajan2021artificial}.
+In a complementary direction, prognostic models have made significant advancements, incorporating sophisticated AI-based approaches to estimate and anticipate clinical outcomes, as the progression of pathology and mortality risk~\cite{Buttia2023PrognosticMI, MultiDataset_MICCAI2024}.
+However, prognosis tasks remain more complex and less explored than diagnostic tasks, primarily due to data-related challenges such as the inherent temporal structure of the data and the limited availability of high-quality annotations or adequately large cohorts to effectively harness the full potential of AI-driven models~\cite{adamidi2021artificialCOVID, gillman2021automated}.

-Historically, convolutional neural networks (CNNs) have played a central role in medical imaging, particularly for diagnostic tasks, consistently achieving strong performance when pretrained with supervised learning on large-scale natural image datasets (e.g., ImageNet~\cite{ImageNet}) and subsequently fine-tuned on clinical datasets~\cite{ke2021chextransfer}.
-Their architectural inductive biases and parameter efficiency made them well-suited to homogeneous datasets typical of diagnostic tasks.
-These same architectures have been employed also in prognostic modeling; however, they exhibit clear limitations in this context.
-In particular, their limited capacity to capture long-range dependencies, coupled with the requirement for full fine-tuning, reduces their suitability for tasks involving temporally structured data, complex prediction objectives, and scenarios with limited sample availability. ~\cite{raghu2019transfusion_review, kora2022transfer}.
+Among these models, Convolutional Neural Networks (CNNs) have been central to medical imaging, particularly for diagnostic tasks.
+They demonstrate strong performance when first trained in a supervised manner on large-scale natural image datasets (e.g., ImageNet~\cite{ImageNet}) and subsequently fine-tuned on clinical data~\cite{ke2021chextransfer}.
+Thanks to their inductive biases and computational efficiency, CNNs are particularly well-suited to medium-sized radiological datasets publicly available for diagnostic tasks.
+However, their effectiveness diminishes in prognostic settings, where datasets are typically smaller and the modeling of temporal dependencies is essential.
+The need for full fine-tuning, combined with their limited capacity to capture temporal structure, reduces their suitability for tasks involving complex prediction objectives or constrained sample availability~\cite{raghu2019transfusion_review, kora2022transfer}.